Perspective | Game 7 of the 1925 World Series was the best anyone had seen — if only they could

-The hot-tempered 28-year-old player-manager, who devised the strategy that won the World Series a year earlier, shot back “You run the American League.
-I’ll manage the Senators,”.
+The hot-tempered 28-year-old player-manager, who devised the strategy that won the World Series a year earlier, shot back, “You run the American League, and I’ll manage the Washington baseball team.”

-In a steady rain, Harris allowed Walter Johnson, in his 19th season and on a lame leg, to pitch a complete game, allowing 15 hits and every run (four unearned) in the loss.
-It remains one of MLB’s most second-guessed almost inexplicable moves.
+In a steady rain, Harris allowed Walter Johnson, in his 19th season and on a lame leg, to pitch a complete game, allowing 15 hits and every run (with four unearned) in the loss.
+It remains one of Major League Baseball’s most second-guessed and almost inexplicable moves.

-Yet Johnson still would have won except for two errors on easy plays by American League MVP shortstop Roger Peckinpaugh, his seventh and eighth errors of the Series (still the record).
+Yet Johnson still would have won except for two errors on easy plays at shortstop by AL MVP Roger Peckinpaugh, his seventh and eighth errors of the Series (still the record).
 How would you like to carry those goat horns around in this media-saturated century?

 Among the best sports events in D.C. history that none of us ever saw because they happened so long ago and only snippets of game film exist, this Senators loss ranks high.
 It’s often considered among the top 10 World Series games ever.